hms-dbmi/CHIEF/README.md

 ### Evaluation

 #### Reproducibility
 To reproduce the results in our paper,  please download the [feature]().
 The docker images are already included and do not need to be downloaded.
+The source data for Extended Data Figure 5 can be found [here](https://www.dropbox.com/scl/fo/y6zv790iw0bozmz63qdq1/AO5SNj8PCqFL5ecNypQswFs?rlkey=htiaghgwaymo4ksfrvwmpwkbc&st=0v8r1myk&dl=0).
 ##### 1. Cancer_Cell_Detection